WezomAgency/injector/docs/api.md

 ### helpers.clear

-Clear some folders or files, before webpack starts to bundle.
+Clear some folders or files, before webpack starts to bundle your project

 ```js
 injector.helpers.clear(paths): void